MoeNur24/My-First-Project/README.md

 ## Description

-_{Welcome to my web page where you'll fine out my favorite food and drinks.
+Welcome to my web page where you'll fine out my favorite food and drinks.
 I used html and css to make my web page.
-This is my first project and I hope you enjoy it!}_
+This is my first project and I hope you enjoy it!

 ## Setup/Installation Requirements